Kumarmehta019/Museum-Mapper/README.md

 ```

-### Components:
+### _**Navbar:**_

-Once I installed the dependencies I needed for the project I started building out the different components I decided to build, as per the wireframe and our Asana tasks.

-**Navbar:** I used Bulma and FontAwesome to assist me in building out the Navbar component and then began adding navigation links to the Home (by clicking on the logo), All Museums, Museum Map, Exhibits, Profile, Login, Register and Logout.
+I used Bulma and FontAwesome to assist me in building out the Navbar component and then began adding navigation links to the Home (by clicking on the logo), All Museums, Museum Map, Exhibits, Profile, Login, Register and Logout.

 If a user was not logged in, I wanted the navbar to display the options 'Register' or 'Login,' and if the user was logged in, I wanted the navbar to show the options 'Logout,' and the 'Profile name' To do this, I utilised a ternary that determines whether or not the user is authenticated.
 The userIsAuthenticated function first determines whether or not a payload exists; if it does not, false is returned.
 The function then checks if the current time of the token is less than the expiry time, and if it returns true, the user can be authenticated.
 I also used the token to display the username and then use that to display on the profile name.